steveklabnik/jj/docs/design/secure-config.md

 2. The victim runs `jj config set --repo fix.tools.foo = [“$repo/format.py”]`
 3. The victim uploads a zip file of a repository they have locally on their system at `/path/to/repo`
-4. The attacker can now see any cryptographic signatures stored in the repository
+4. The attacker can now see any configs / config references stored in the repository
 5. The attacker modifies `format.py` to be malicious
 6. The attacker zips up their repo and sends it to the victim